Central nervous system disease: Infection

 A number of different pathogens (i.e., certain viruses, bacteria, protozoa, fungi, and prions) can cause infections that adversely affect the brain or spinal cord.

-Locked-in syndrome

-A medical condition, Locked-in syndrome usually resulting from a stroke that damages part of the brainstem, in which the body and most of the facial muscles are paralysed but consciousness remains and the ability to perform certain eye movements is preserved.

 Meningitis

 Meningitis is an inflammation of the meninges (membranes) of the brain and spinal cord.
 It is most often caused by a bacterial or viral infection.
 Fever, vomiting, and a stiff neck are all symptoms of meningitis.

 Migraine

 A chronic, often debilitating neurological disorder characterized by recurrent moderate to severe headaches, often in association with a number of autonomic nervous system symptoms.

 Multiple sclerosis

 Multiple sclerosis (MS) is a chronic, inflammatory demyelinating disease, meaning that the myelin sheath of neurons is damaged.
 Symptoms of MS include visual and sensation problems, muscle weakness, numbness and tingling all over, muscle spasms, poor coordination, and depression.
 Also, patients with MS have reported extreme fatigue and dizziness, tremors, and bladder leakage.

 Myelopathy

 Myelopathy is an injury to the spinal cord due to severe compression that may result from trauma, congenital stenosis, degenerative disease or disc herniation.
 The spinal cord is a group of nerves housed inside the spine that runs almost its entire length.